 Sociology of Environmental Model Construction

 Mediating models: implications on scientific research and communication, PhD project of Lucie Babel.
-With Dominique Vinck (Institut des Sciences Sociales, Faculty of Social and Political Sciences, University of Lausanne, Switzerland) and Prof Dr M.F.P.
-Bierkens (Dep. of Physical Geography, Utrecht Univ.).
+With Dominique Vinck (Institut des Sciences Sociales, Faculty of Social and Political Sciences, University of Lausanne, Switzerland).